addyosmani/backbone-fundamentals/chapters/12-qunit.md

 });
 ```

 A jQuery ```$.ajax()``` request is used to connect to a test resource and assert that the data returned is correct. ```deepEqual()``` is used here as it allows us to compare different data types (e.g objects, arrays) and ensures that what is returned is exactly what we're expecting.
-We know that our Ajax request is asynchronous and so we first call ```stop()```, run the code making the request and finally at the very end of our callback, inform QUnit that it is okay to continue running other tests.
+We know that our Ajax request is asynchronous and so we first call ```stop()```, then run the code making the request, and finally, at the very end of our callback, inform QUnit that it is okay to continue running other tests.

 Note: rather than including ```stop()```, we can simply exclude it and substitute ```test()``` with ```asyncTest()``` if we prefer.
 This improves readability when dealing with a mixture of asynchronous and synchronous tests in your suite.
-Whilst this setup should work fine for many use-cases, there is no guarantee that the callback in our ```$.ajax()``` request will actually get called.
+While this setup should work fine for many use-cases, there is no guarantee that the callback in our ```$.ajax()``` request will actually get called.
 To factor this into our tests, we can use ```expect()``` once again to define how many assertions we expect to see within our test.
-This is a healthy safety blanket as it ensures that if a test completes with an insufficient number of assertions, we know something went wrong and fix it.
+This is a healthy safety blanket as it ensures that if a test completes with an insufficient number of assertions, we know something went wrong and can fix it.